-- 1. Headmaster is informed - 2.
-Headmaster informs the Designated Teacher who will initiate the record of complaint - 3.
-A LEAD INDIVIDUAL will be appointed who will manage the handling of the allegation - a.
-The Lead individual may establish the facts but will not interview those directly involved [if necessary that is the role of external agencies] - b.
-The Lead individual may seek advice from key agencies, usually through informal discussion - 4.
-Consult the Designated Officer of the Board (CPSS) to form an initial assessment as to whether there is sufficient substance to warrant further action - 5.
+- 1. Head of Junior School is informed who will inform the Headmaster - 2.
+Head of Junior School informs the Designated Teacher who will initiate the record of complaint - 3.
+Consult the Designated Officer of the Board (CPSS) to form an initial assessment as to whether there is sufficient substance to warrant further action - 4.
 Consult the Chair of the Board of Governors

-The Headmaster in the light of any advice taken from key agencies and in consultation with the Chair of the Board of Governors, will decide:
+The Head of Junior School / Headmaster in the light of any advice taken and in consultation with the Chair of the Board of Governors, will decide:

-- a) The allegation is apparently without substance, and no further action is necessary - b) The allegation can be considered under the disciplinary procedures - c) A precautionary suspension under the Child Protection procedures - d) An alternative to precautionary suspension imposed
+- a) The allegation is apparently without substance, and no further action is necessary - b) An immediate referral to Social Services or the Police is warranted - c) The allegation concerns inappropriate behaviour which needs to be considered under the disciplinary procedures